caring/docs.caring.com/source/index.html.md

 > Make sure to replace `TOKEN_VALUE` with your API key.

-Caring.com Directory expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Caring.com Directory expects for the API key to be included as a header in all API requests and for the requests to be made over HTTPS.

-`Caring-Partner: TOKEN_VALUE`
+**Request Header:** `Caring-Partner: TOKEN_VALUE`

 <aside class="notice">
 You must replace <code>TOKEN_VALUE</code> with your API key.